mcmah309/dioxus-use-js/dioxus-use-js/README.md

 # dioxus-use-js macro

-A to create rust binding to javascript functions
+A [Dioxus](https://github.com/DioxusLabs/dioxus) specific macro that does compile time validation and creates rust bindings to javascript functions.
+Works like a regular use import statement.

 ## Usage
 Example: